Rules & How to Play The Game of RolleyPulley

 • There are three ways to score points:

-3. If you step from your ParaRoller onto your opponent’s empty ParaRoller with both feet, you score a half point.
+3. If you step from your ParaRoller onto your opponent’s empty ParaRoller with both feet, you score an additional point.

 • The first player to score 5 points wins the game.